kubernetes/registry.k8s.io/cmd/archeio/README.md

 [`pkg/`](./../../pkg/) may be useful if you have a similar problem, and they should be pretty generalized and re-usable.

-We are looking towards making this application easily re-usable by other projects in the future, if you're interested please reach out to SIG K8s Infra to discuss.

 -----

 For a rough TLDR of the current design: